wellyshen/use-places-autocomplete/README.md

 > 💡 [react-cool-onclickoutside](https://github.com/wellyshen/react-cool-onclickoutside) is my other hook library, which can help you handle the interaction of user clicks outside of the component(s).

 Easy right?
-This is the magic of the `usePlacesAutocomplete` ✨.
-I just show you how does it work via the minimal example.
-However you can build a UX rich autocomplete component, like [WAI-ARIA compliant](https://rawgit.com/w3c/aria-practices/master/aria-practices-DeletedSectionsArchive.html#autocomplete) and keyword interaction as my [demo](#live-demo) by checking the [code](app/src/App/index.tsx) or integrate this hook with the [combobox](https://reacttraining.com/reach-ui/combobox) of [Reach UI](https://reacttraining.com/reach-ui) to achieve that.
+This is the magic of `usePlacesAutocomplete` ✨.
+I just showed you how it works via a minimal example.
+However, you can build a UX rich autocomplete component, like [WAI-ARIA compliant](https://rawgit.com/w3c/aria-practices/master/aria-practices-DeletedSectionsArchive.html#autocomplete) and keyword interaction like my [demo](#live-demo), by checking the [code](app/src/App/index.tsx) or integrating this hook with the [combobox](https://reacttraining.com/reach-ui/combobox) of [Reach UI](https://reacttraining.com/reach-ui) to achieve that.

 [![Edit usePlacesAutocomplete x Reach UI](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/useplacesautocomplete-x-reach-ui-lik2c?fontsize=14&hidenavigation=1&theme=dark)